 Many are unaware that CP can be caused by the medical negligence of doctors and hospital staff.
 The result of these preventable medical errors is a life-altering verdict: the bright future of health and possibility for a child is forever changed by a severe disorder.
 This new future is accompanied by overwhelming medical expenses and financial challenges that often last the lifetime of the child with CP.
 The most disheartening fact is it could have been prevented.

 Your child’s medical records contain the facts about what happened during the birth and delivery process and often disclose the cause of your child’s CP.
-Medical records can be difficult to understand and, at times, hospitals have hidden the records or covered up the truth due to medical negligence.
-If you are wondering what caused your child’s CP, the best course of action is to talk with a medical and legal team.
-They will assess whether medical malpractice may have been the caused, and will then help you access and understand the records.
+Medical records can be difficult to understand and, at times, hospitals have hidden the records or covered up the truth to hide their medical negligence.
+If you are wondering what caused your child’s CP, the best course of action is to talk with an experienced medical and legal team.
+They will assess whether medical malpractice may have been the cause, and will then help you access and understand the records.
 Regardless of what they find within the records, you will have peace of mind knowing the truth behind your child’s CP.
-Check your records as soon as possible.
+Get help in obtaining and checking your medical records.

 What Types of Compensation Can a Lawyer Help Me Get?

-Due to the help of our legal advocates, Janet, Janet & Suggs, LLC (JJS), thousands of CP and CPFN families have received hundreds of millions in compensation for:
+Through the help of our legal advocates, Janet, Janet & Suggs, LLC (JJS), thousands of families have received hundreds of millions of dollars in compensation for: